Report for America

 Report for America currently fields some 300 journalists in more than 200 local newsrooms across 49 states, Puerto Rico and Guam.
 These reporters are called corps members and are selected through a competitive application process each year.
 Report for America typically places journalists early in their careers, but in 2021 it added slots for some more experienced reporters and editors.
 Organizations hoping to receive reporters also go through a competitive screening process.

 Beyond their selection, Report for America pays up to half of the corps members' salaries.
 The other half is paid by the local news organization.
 Report for America encourages its newsroom partners to raise support from the community, introducing philanthropy as a critical revenue stream to make their coverage possible.
 In 2022, Report for America released its "Community News Funds" report, which outlined strategies for community foundations and local news leaders to create a single, permanent fund that draws upon donations from multiple sources.

 In 2020, Sennott and Waldman accepted the National Press Foundation's Chairman's Citation on behalf of Report for America at its annual journalism awards dinner.

 “At a time when good journalism is under siege, Report for America is providing a much-needed boost to bring quality journalism to areas where local reporting has collapsed,” said Kathy Gest, then-chairman of the National Press Foundation.
 “This program strengthens democracy by providing the kind of factual, in-depth information that people need to make informed decisions.”

-Report for America was named as one of six 2021 finalists competing for $100 million in the MacArthur Foundation's100&Change competition for its efforts to eliminate America's local news deserts.
+Report for America was named as one of six 2021 finalists competing for $100 million in the MacArthur Foundation's 100&Change competition for its efforts to eliminate America's local news deserts.
 The program's proposal to eliminate news deserts was among 3,650 initial applicants and 475 accepted for review.